merenlab/anvio.org/help/main/programs/anvi-run-hmms/index.md

 {:.notice}
 This flag will only work with HMM profiles made for amino acid sequences.
 Profiles for nucleotide sequences require the use of the program `nhmmscan`, which does not have an option to store domain output.

 Please note that this output **won't be used to filter hits to be added to the contigs database**.
-But it will give you the necessary output file to investigate the coverage of HMM hits.
-But you can use the program <span class="artifact-p">[anvi-script-filter-hmm-hits-table](/help/main/programs/anvi-script-filter-hmm-hits-table)</span> with this file to remove weak hits from your HMM hits table later.
+However, it will give you the necessary output file to investigate the coverage of HMM hits.
+You can use the program <span class="artifact-p">[anvi-script-filter-hmm-hits-table](/help/main/programs/anvi-script-filter-hmm-hits-table)</span> with this file to remove weak hits from your HMM hits table later.

 ### Other things anvi-run-hmms can do

 * Add the tag `--also-scan-trnas` to basically run <span class="artifact-p">[anvi-scan-trnas](/help/main/programs/anvi-scan-trnas)</span> for you at the same time.
 It's very convenient.
 (But it only works if you are not using the `-I` or `-H` flags at the same time because reasons.)

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs/anvi-run-hmms.md) to update this information.